regolith-linux/remontoire/README.md

 ```bash
 $ remontoire -c /etc/something/interesting.conf
 ```

+As a third option to provide your config files, Remontoire can read from STDIN.
+Use this option if you want to pass in the contents of multiple config files.

 Once executed Remontoire will display a sticky floating window on the right-center of the primary monitor.
 Upon first launch, all categories are collapsed.
 User selections to open categories are persisted across instantiations of the program.